Help us find the PFAS

 In takeaway products…

-Data accurate as of November 2020.
+Data accurate as of November 2022.

-How we use the results
+How we have used the results